Many of us at one time or another dream of quitting our jobs and opening our own businesses. After all, who wouldn’t love to be their own boss, right?

 Experienced construction company project manager with excellent customer management, resource allocation, budgeting, and quality control skills.
 8+ years of experience with commercial and residential projects, leading a team of as many as eight workers, with a 92% on-budget, on-time track record of success.

 For small business owners returning to the workplace, skills are the biggest selling point.
-Chances are that you fulfilled many roles in your own company, from marketing and operational planning to customer service, leader, and manager.
+Chances are that you fulfilled many roles in your own company, such as marketing, social media, operational planning, customer service, leadership, business management planning, project management, financial management, training, education, customer service, and manager.

-Focus on the skills you used to manage your own business and cite examples of how those skills benefited the company.
+Focus on the skills you used to manage your own business and cite examples of how those skills benefited the company on your resume.

-It can be helpful to use self-employed resume examples as a template for your own resume.
+It can be helpful to use a business owner resume example as a template for your own resume.

-Small business owners returning to the workplace can use the following sample resume as a guide to help them create a resume that works.
-With some modifications to meet your individual needs and circumstances, this resume example can help you to overcome these challenges and land the job you need.
+Professionals returning to the workplace can use the following business owner resume example as a guide to help them create a resume that works.
+With some modifications to meet your individual needs and circumstances, this former owner resume example can help you to overcome these challenges and land the job and career you need.